How to Create a Virtual Corkboard for Your Novel in Scrivener

 If you don’t see your Keyword color chips on your index cards, you can easily activate them by heading up to View > Corkboard Options > Show Keyword Colors.

 In this same menu, you can also activate your Status Stamps, which applies the Status you’ve assigned each of your items overtop of their respective index cards.
 For more information on Labels and Statuses, check out the Outliner Mode lesson in this section of our course.
-For more information on utilizing Keywords, check out the Document Keywords lesson in the Utilizing the Inspector section of our course
+For more information on utilizing Keywords, check out the Document Keywords lesson in the Utilizing the Inspector section of our course.

 That is an overview of Scrivener’s Corkboard Mode, one of my very favorite outlining features and the second feature that, along with Outliner Mode, gives you an amazing overview of your progress on a project.
 But don’t go anywhere just yet.